Galactic-Dev/website/README.md

-THIS REPO ISN'T SUPPOSED TO BE USED YET
 # Repo on Vercel

 This is a Cydia/APT repository template built for the [Vercel platform](https://vercel.com/).
 This is a [Next.js](https://nextjs.org/) project.